leapwallet/cosmos-node-setup/docs/overview.md

 Provision the necessary servers before proceeding further.
 If you're running a full node, then provision two servers for blockchain nodes (one as a backup), and two servers for monitors (one as a backup).
 If you're running a validator, then provision three servers for sentries, three servers for cosigners, two servers for monitors (one as a backup), and a server for a validator which is only required to set up Horcrux.

-Here are monthly cost estimates if you're using AWS:
+Here are monthly cost estimates if you're using AWS without a savings plan:
+- Monitor: 26 USD
+- Cosigner: 8 USD
+- Sentry: 108 USD
+- RPC node: 248 USD
-- 364 USD for a validator setup (two monitors, three sentries, and three cosigners).
+- RPC node setup (two monitors, and two RPC nodes): 548 USD
-- 256 USD for a full node setup (two monitors, and two blockchain nodes).
+- Validator setup (two monitors, three sentries, and three cosigners): 400 USD

 ## Software